tendermint/atom_one/README.md

 security bond for the Cosmos Hub.

-To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM token is made to vary to target 2/3 of all ATOMs.
+To preserve the security and identity of the acting governance and validator set, the inflation rate of the ATOM token is made to vary over time to target 2/3 of all ATOMs.
 The maximum inflation rate is 20% non-compounded per year.
 There is no minimum inflation rate, and it can even be negative (deflationary).

 Inflated ATOM tokens are paid to bonded ATOM holders in proportion to each delegator's staking amount.

-Staked ATOMs are converted to bonded share units.
+Staked ATOMs are converted to Bonded Share Units.

-The unbonding period is 3 weeks.
+The unbonding period shall be 3 weeks.

 Redelegation is allowed twice per unbonding period for any delegation.

-Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the unbonding period; the penalty will range from +0% to 100%, the latter when 2/3 of voting power double-signs.
+Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the unbonding period; the penalty shall range from +0% to 100%, the latter when 2/3 of voting power double-signs.

-Complex signing failures (those that require +1/3 to coordinate) will result in complete slashing.
+Complex signing failures (those that require +1/3 to coordinate) shall result in complete slashing.

-Any inflation of ATOM tokens to the Community Pool or designated Treasury DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.

-Liquid staking may only be supported through interchain accounts.
+Liquid staking may only be supported through interchain accounts (aka non-native liquid staking).

+To limit the amount of liquid staked tokens so as to reduce systemic risk from liquid staking, there shall be imposed a 5% tax (the "Liquid Staking Tax") on all rewards paid out to staked interchain accounts.
+This Liquid Staking Tax parameter may be adjusted by a two thirds supermajority vote of the Cosmos Hub.

+If the amount of ATOMs staked using interchain accounts exceeds 20% (the "Liquid Staking Factor") of the total staked ATOMs, the Liquid Staking Tax shall automatically increase by 1% per month.
+The Liquid Staking Factor parameter may be adjusted by a two thirds supermajority vote of the Cosmos Hub.

 ### Rule 13.
 The PHOTON Token

-The PHOTON distribution will be created by burning ATOM tokens in a one-time event that will last no longer than 3 months.
-After completion, 20% of the issued PHOTONs will additionally be inflated and added to the community pool.
+The PHOTON distribution shall be created by burning ATOM tokens in a one-time event that shall last no longer than 3 months.
+After completion, 20% of the issued PHOTONs shall additionally be inflated and added to the community pool.

-Thereafter the PHOTON token will be inflated at a constant fixed rate equal to 2% of the initial distribution, forever, and paid to the bonded ATOM holders.
+Thereafter the PHOTON token shall be inflated at a constant fixed rate equal to 2% of the initial distribution, forever, and paid to the bonded ATOM holders.
 This inflation rate may be decreased but never increased, except for any issuance approved by the special governance procedure.

-The PHOTON and ATOM tokens will be whitelisted as transaction fee payments for the hub and all simple-transfer zones.
+The PHOTON and ATOM tokens shall be whitelisted as transaction fee payments for the Cosmos Hub and all simple-transfer zones.

-Any inflation of PHOTON tokens to the Community Pool or designated Treasury DAO beyond the default inflation rate described here requires a supermajority vote of a special inflation governance proposal type.
+The PHOTON token shall be the only staking token for ICS staking.

 ### Rule 14.
 Inflation

-The inflation of additional ATOMs or PHOTONs to the Community Pool or designated Treasury DAO require a special inflation proposal type, and will require a two thirds supermajority instead of the default 50%.
+Any inflation of ATOM or PHOTON tokens to the Community Pool or a designated Treasury DAO beyond the default inflation rate described in the Constitution shall require a two thirds supermajority vote of a special inflation governance proposal type.

-The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the Cosmos Hub or its Constitution.
+The special inflation proposal can include a description of the purpose of the inflation, but cannot include any other modifications to the Cosmos Hub or its Constitution, nor the adoption of any new Treasury DAOs.

 ### Rule 15.
 The Tax System

-Tax proceeds are sent to the Community Pool.
+Tax proceeds shall be sent to the Community Pool.

 The tax rate is initially 2%, but can be increased up to 50% by governance vote.